sumaya257/player-react-project/README.md

 Feel free to explore the project and contribute to its development!
 If you have any questions, please don’t hesitate to reach out.

 ## 🚀 Getting Started
+You can view the live version of the project [here](https://player-react-assingnment.netlify.app)